Reablement & Care Services

 CORMAC took over the STEPS service from Cornwall Council from the 1st October 2015.
 Read more about this in news article here.

-Since then it has also developed a small scale domiciliary care service providing ongoing services for residents of Cornwall.
-These two teams now make up CORMAC’s new Community Services division.
+Since then it has also developed a domiciliary care service providing ongoing services for residents of Cornwall.
+These two teams now make up CORMAC’s Community Services division.

 Our Short Term Enablement Planning Service (STEPS) supports people for a limited period of time after a health or social care crisis at home.
 We provide temporary support when you’re returning home from hospital and are in need of extra support to get back to your normal life.